General University Regulations

 Baylor University is governed by a predominantly Baptist Board of Regents and is operated within the Christian-oriented aims and ideals of Baptists.
 The University is affiliated with the Baptist General Convention of Texas, a cooperative association of autonomous Texas Baptist churches.
 We expect that each Baylor student will conduct himself or herself in accordance with Christian principles as commonly perceived by Texas Baptists.
 Personal misconduct either on or off the campus by anyone connected with Baylor detracts from the Christian witness Baylor strives to present to the world and hinders full accomplishment of the mission of the University.

-Under the Student Conduct Code, all Baylor students are expected to obey the laws of the United States, the State of Texas, and municipalities, or, if studying abroad, the laws of other countries.
-Students are also expected to obey the rules, regulations, and policies established by Baylor University including those found in the Honor Code.
+Under the Student Conduct Code, all Baylor students are expected to obey the laws of the United States, the state of Texas, and municipalities, or, if studying abroad, the laws of other countries.
+Students are also expected to obey the rules, regulations, and policies established by Baylor University.
 These expectations apply to all persons taking courses at or through the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
-Persons who are not officially enrolled for a particular term at the University but who have a continuing relationship with the University or who have been notified of their acceptance for admission will also be held to these standards.
+Persons who are not officially enrolled for a particular term at the University but who have a continuing relationship with the University or who have been notified of their acceptance for admission, including admission into any Baylor University Pre-College Program, may also be held to these standards.
+Persons who submit falsified information or omit required information on any document for admission to the University or University programs will also be held to these standards.

-Each student is responsible for learning about and adhering to the Baylor University Student Conduct Code and Honor Code.
-The Division of Student Life attempts to ensure that the Student Conduct Code and Honor Code are communicated to all students through various means.
+Each student is responsible for learning about and adhering to the Baylor University Student Conduct Code.
+The Division of Student Life attempts to ensure that the Student Conduct Code is communicated to all students through various means.
 However, the student is responsible to the University for his or her conduct that violates University policies.
-The Student Conduct Code and Honor Code apply from the time that a person is notified of his or her acceptance for admission to the University through his or her receipt of a diploma or other credential.
-Moreover, should a student witness a violation of University policies on the part of other students, the student is responsible for reporting that violation to an appropriate University official (e.g., Judicial Affairs administrators, Office of Academic Integrity administrator, Campus Living & Learning staff, Baylor University Police Department, etc.)
+This code and its procedures apply from the time that a person is notified of his or her acceptance for admission to the University, including admission into any Baylor University Pre-College Program, through his or her receipt of a diploma or other credential.
+Moreover, should a student witness a violation of University policies on the part of other students, the student is responsible for reporting that violation to an appropriate University official (e.g., Judicial Affairs administrators, Office of Academic Integrity administrator, Campus Living & Learning staff, Baylor University Police Department, etc.).

 Eligibility for Participation in Student Activities